TEALSK12/introduction-to-computer-science/lesson_64.md

         * While this process is happening, instructors should circulate through the class and check-in with student.
 Verify that they have a complete, well-thought out idea that is feasible to complete in the available time.
             * If you have concerns about a student's ability to complete the proposed project, help them scope down by removing or simplifying features.
 4. Debrief
-    * As class ends, remind students that their spec will be their guide throughout the process.
-They should update it as necessary and keep it with them at all times.
+    * As class ends, remind students that their spec and implementation plan will be their guides throughout the process.
+They should update them each day and keep them with them at all times.
-    * Ideally, anytime there is a question about the project, the spec should have the answer.
-If not, it's a new idea.
+    * Ideally, anytime there is a question about the requirements or scope of the project, the spec should have the answer.
+If not, it's a new idea and the spec needs to be updated acordingly.

 ## Accommodation/Differentiation